 Invest in dust-collecting cloths like a Swiffer, a bag of lint-free cloths, some distilled water, and cotton swabs.
 Clean the product fastidiously, or you will burn hours retouching in Photoshop to remove dust specks and other detritus.
 Spending 10 minutes doing a proper clean will save you over an hour in post.
 You will still need to use Photoshop, but you may not need to move in and make it your domicile.

 You are going to need a roll of gaffer tape, and in this scenario, I recommend getting the white ones because most product work is done on white.

 Let’s talk first about non-reflective subjects because they are easier.
 I recommend starting with a bowl of fruit because it will have different colours, different levels of shine and different textures.

 Product photography means very flat, directionless light.
 The idea is not to have a lot of shadows or textures revealed.
 This is the opposite of most images and requires more planning.

 The light must be very soft and that means getting the light in close and through a diffusion panel.
-You can buy one of those collapsible product photo booth things and they are ok for small subjects, but they typically come with only two lights and you will need more.
+You can get one of those collapsible product photo booths and they are okay for small subjects, but they typically come with only two lights and from my experience, you will need more.
 I find variable output LED panels to be ideal for this so long as you use a good diffusion provider between the lights and the subject.

 You will need reflectors and the best and easiest to work with is white foamcore.
 You can tape two pieces together on an edge to make a V-Flat, it makes a great base for your product because it is reflective without being shiny and you can cut it with an X-Acto or even decent shears to make the shapes that you need.
 A small piece of foamcore, stood up behind a bottle will make the contents glow.
 It’s done all the time.
 Not rocket science, but a great trick.